realA10001986/VSR/Electronics/Control Board/README.md

 8) Enjoy a nice 2D or 3D view of your future board, click "NEXT".
 (If the display stalls at "Processing files", click "NEXT" regardless).
 9) Select a "product description" (eg. "Movie prop") and click "Save to cart".
 Then finalize your order.

+Since two pieces is the minimal order amount, [here](https://jb.out-a-ti.me) is an idea what to do with the second one.

 #### Remarks on BOM (Bill of Materials):

 1) You need to place _either_ "L1" _or_ "L2", not both.
 These are two alternative components, and they share the same physical location.
 In the "Bill of Materials" tab, deselect L1 or L2.